can we help

 Baltic Highlights

-ARC Baltic 2021 - Route Highlights
+ARC Baltic 2026 - Route Highlights

 The next stop is the Swedish town of Visby (a UNESCO World Heritage Site) situated on the island of Gotland.
 A former Viking site, Visby was an important town of the Hanseatic League in the Baltic from the 12th to the 14th century.
 Its historic ramparts and more than 200 warehouses and wealthy merchants’ dwellings make it the best-preserved fortified commercial city in northern Europe.
-The rally will take a guided tour around the ramparts.

-From Helsinki the rally goes to the of Åland islands which are Finnish but have a special independent status.
-Their capital is the Swedish speaking Mariehamn and home of one of the last existing sailing grain ships in the world - the square rigger Pommern.
-The rally will enjoy the attractive architecture of Mariehamn and visit Pommern, now moored as a fascinating museum within the port.
+After Tallinn the rally visits the Finnish capital Helsinki, with its interesting blend of Swedish, Finnish and Russian influences.
+From Helsinki the boats will cruise through the Finnish archipelago to the of Åland islands, which are Finnish but have a special independent status.
+The capital is the Swedish speaking Mariehamn and home of one of the last existing sailing grain ships in the world - the square rigger Pommern.